 This light infantry unit, dressed in the traditional Evzone uniform, performs a renowned changing of the guard ceremony.

-- The Academy of Athens - The journey continues along Panepistimiou Street, linking Constitution (Syntagma) Square with Concord (Omonia) Square.
+- The Academy of Athens - The drive continues along Panepistimiou Street, linking Constitution (Syntagma) Square with Concord (Omonia) Square.

-During this brief drive through the capital’s heart, three stunning buildings can be seen: the Academy, the University, and the National Library.
+During this short journey through the capital’s heart, three beautiful buildings can be seen: the Academy, the University, and the National Library.

-Built in the 19th century, these three mansions are often called Athens’ “neo-classical trilogy.”
+Built in the 19th century, these three mansions are often called the “neo-classical trilogy” of Athens.

-- Mount Lycabettus - The drive proceeds with a stop at Lycabettus Hill, one of the city’s highest points, offering spectacular panoramic views of downtown Athens and its suburbs.
+- Mount Lycabettus - The drive proceeds with a stop at Lycabettus Hill, one of the city’s highest points, offering stunning panoramic views of downtown Athens and its suburbs.

-- Plaka - After taking in the view, enjoy lunch at a traditional Greek restaurant, savoring authentic Greek cuisine with its unique Mediterranean flavors.
+- Plaka - After enjoying the view, lunch will be at a traditional Greek restaurant, featuring authentic Greek cuisine with unique Mediterranean flavors.

-The exploration continues to the city’s oldest and most famous area, the Plaka district.
+The city exploration continues in the oldest and most famous part of the city, the Plaka district.

-Known for its charming streets lined with neoclassical buildings and small shops, Plaka is a favorite among tourists and locals alike.
+Known for its charming streets lined with neoclassical buildings and small shops, Plaka is a favorite for both tourists and locals.

-- Ancient Agora of Athens - While wandering through this beautiful neighborhood, both the Roman and ancient Athenian Agora can be discovered.
+- Ancient Agora of Athens - While strolling through this beautiful neighborhood, both the Roman and ancient Athenian Agora can be found.

-The agora was the heart and soul of Athens during its peak, serving as a business, political, and legal hub.
+The agora was the heart and soul of Athens during its peak, serving as a business, political, and legal center.

-Today, the Agora is a vast open space of ancient ruins and greenery, attracting over half a million international visitors annually due to its significant monuments.
+Today, the Agora is a large open area of ancient ruins and greenery, attracting over half a million international visitors annually due to its significant monuments.

 &